Church Growth

 Send a Monthly 'What God Is Doing' Story Email

 One story per month of life change in your congregation — a marriage restored, a person finding faith, a family helped through crisis.
-These stories remind members why the church exists and give them something to share with friends and family who might be curious about faith.
+These stories remind members why the church exists and give them something to share with friends and family.

 Create a 'Prayer Chain' Text or App Group